Yaaleh V'Yavo: History

 His responsum led other scholars to believe that Yaaleh V'Yavo was originally composed for the Mussaf of Rosh Hashanah, specifically for the Zichronot ("Remembrances") section of the poetic Amidah known as "Tekiata D'Vei Rav" (תקיעתא דבי רב, "the Mussaf Shofar-Amidah of Rav's Yeshiva"), which is still used to this day.
 From there, the prayer was borrowed for use on other festivals.
 The theme of remembrance in Yaaleh V'Yavo supports this theory.

 Joseph Heinemann, while in the early stages of developing his form-critical approach to liturgical study, realized that another perspective of this prayer's history was possible.
 In his view, Jewish prayers and liturgical practices emerged naturally among the people in various social settings (e.g., the synagogue, study hall, etc.) before being systematized and standardized by the Rabbis.
 Therefore, searching for an original text that represents a singular, original version is not productive.
 In this vein, multiple versions of prayer were developed concurrently in different circles and used interchangeably.
 Due to the similarities between Yaaleh V'Yavo and the "Boneh Yerushalayim" prayer in Birkat Hamazon, Heinemann suggests that the former was originally composed as a version of the latter, meant for use specifically on Rosh Hashanah, the day of judgement in Judaism.
 This theory also explains why Yaaleh V'Yavo incorporates both themes: Remembrance and Jerusalem.

 Aaron Kellerman studied an early version of Yaaleh V'Yavo from post-Talmudic Israel and argues that it is an early piyyut (פִּיוּט, 'poetry') from the pre-Rabbinic era of composition (i.e., pre-6th century).
-It is important to note that other scholars, including Ezra Fleischer, who studied the same version disagreed; instead, they assumed that it follows a style typical of archaic liturgical prose.
+Other scholars, including Ezra Fleischer, who studied the same version disagreed; instead, they assumed that it follows a style typical of archaic liturgical prose.